- This event has passed.

 Navigating the Digital Shift: Quality Learning Connections in the Digital Age

 Wednesday, May 30, 2018 @ 4:00 pm - 5:00 pm EDT

 Presented by Elizabeth James, Curricular Materials Coordinator, Idaho State Department of Education; and Dr. Bart Rocco, Superintendent of Schools, Elizabeth Forward School District, Elizabeth, PA

 Hosted by Christine Fox, Deputy Executive Director, SETDA

 Hosted by SETDA and Future Ready Schools

 Sponsored by the Bill & Melinda Gates Foundation

-This edWebinar will highlight SETDA’s latest research, Navigating the Digital Shift 2018: Quality Learning Connections in the Digital Age.
+This edWebinar highlights SETDA’s latest research, Navigating the Digital Shift 2018: Broadening Student Learning Opportunities.
 As states and districts shift to implement digital instructional materials, the report provides information and guidance on state acquisition and procurement policies, selection and curation processes.
 States are increasingly providing guidance, definitions, and vetting policies and practices for the implementation of digital materials to help ensure that digital materials are available to learners via devices anywhere, anytime.